 Special Diet Notes: Cheezy Hemp Nacho Sauce

-By ingredients, this recipe is dairy-free / non-dairy, egg-free, optionally gluten-free, nut-free, peanut-free, vegan, plant-based, and vegetarian.
+By ingredients, this recipe is dairy-free / non-dairy, egg-free, optionally gluten-free, nut-free, peanut-free, optionally soy-free, vegan, plant-based, and vegetarian.

 - 1 cup shelled hemp seeds (also called hemp hearts)

 - 1 red bell pepper, seeded and chopped